The Stable Signature: Rooting Watermarks in Latent Diffusion Models: Experimental Results

 \subsection{Image generation quality}

 \autoref{fig:qualitative} shows qualitative examples of how the image generation is altered by the latent decoder's fine-tuning.
 The difference is very hard to perceive even for a trained eye.
 This is surprising for such a low PSNR, especially since the watermark embedding is not constrained by any Human Visual System like in professional watermarking techniques.
 Most interestingly, the LDM decoder has indeed learned to add the watermark signal only over textured areas where the human eyes are not sensitive, while the uniform backgrounds are kept intact (see the pixel-wise difference).
-More visual results are available in App.~\ref{app:qualitative}.

 \autoref{tab:quality-watermarking} presents a quantitative evaluation of image generation quality on the different tasks.
 We report the FID, and the average PSNR and SSIM that are computed between the images generated by the fine-tuned LDM and the original one.
 The results show that no matter the task, the watermarking has very small impact on the FID of the generation.